98Sourav/FlipCard/README.md

 # FlipCard
-This is a simple Project built using HTML &amp; CSS
+This is a Simple Project built using HTML &amp; CSS